otoolej/burst_detector/README.md

 ==============================

 Collection of M-files (computer code) to implement a method to detect bursts on EEG recordings, as described in [[1]](#references).
-Uses a simple envelope feature from two frequency bands (0.5-3 and 3-8 Hz) which are then linearly combined.
+Detector uses a linear combination of multiple amplitude and spectral features.
 Developed and tested on EEG recordings from premature infants (<30 weeks gestational age) using a bipolar EEG montgage (F3-C3, F4-C4, C3-O1, C4-O2, C3-T3, C4-T4, Cz-C3, and C4-Cz).
 Requires Matlab or Octave programming environments.

 # contents